Homeowner Maintenance Tips

 Protect the Value of Your Home with QBW’s Home Maintenance Guide and Tips

-When you select a builder approved by QBW, you can feel confident in the quality of your home’s construction.
+When you select a builder approved by QBW, you can feel confident in the quality of your home’s construction and the builder warranty associated.

 You can continue to protect the quality of your home through regular home maintenance.
 A well maintained home will increase in value and be a source of pleasure for years to come.
 Explore the Maintenance Tips located in this document to learn about exterior issues, such as roofing, landscaping and foundations, as well as interior issues like plumbing, flooring and electrical wiring.
 The following sections are a brief summary of maintenance items and tips to prevent minor problems from developing into major problems.
 This listing is not intended to be exhaustive or a do-it-yourself guide, but does provide useful information about the care and maintenance of your home.